 are carried over automatically to the following financial year together with the payment appropriations.
-Differentiated C1 appropriations (Title 3) corresponding to obligations duly contracted at the close of the financial year are carried over automatically to the following financial year, under C8 appropriations.
-Differentiated C8 appropriations (Title 3), from previous years, are carried over automatically to the following financial year, under C8 appropriations, without the payment appropriations.
+Differentiated C1 appropriations (Title 3) corresponding to obligations duly contracted at the close of the financial year are carried over automatically to the following financial year, under C8 appropriations, without the payment appropriations.
+Differentiated C8 appropriations (Title 3), from previous years, are carried over automatically to the following financial year, under C8 appropriations, without the payment appropriations, without the payment appropriations, without the payment appropriations.

-The total amount of appropriations carried over from 2021 to 2022 is €31.72 million in Commitment Appropriations and €5.98 million in Payment Appropriations.
-Out of the €31.72 million carried over in CA, €25.73 million correspond to T3 differentiated C1 appropriations corresponding to obligations duly contracted at the end of the financial year.
-Out of the total amount of €25,733,104 carried over to 2022, the amount of €526,834 was still carried over from 2020.
+The total amount of appropriations carried over from 2021 to 2022 is $\in$ 31.72 million in Commitment Appropriations and $\in$ 5.98 million in Payment Appropriations.
+Out of the $\in$ 31.72 million carried over in CA, $\in$ 25.73 million correspond to T3 differentiated C1 appropriations corresponding to obligations duly contracted at the end of the financial year.
+Out of the total amount of $\in$ 25,733,104 carried over to 2022, the amount of $\in$ 526,834 was still carried over from 2020.

-Commitment Appropriations amounting to \leq 4.73 million were cancelled in 2021 which represents 3.33% of the budgeted (C1) CA. Payment appropriations amounting to \leq 6.94 million were cancelled in 2021 which represents 4.89% of the budgeted (C1) PA.
+Commitment Appropriations amounting to $\leq$ 4.73 million were cancelled in 2021 which represents 3.33% of the budgeted (C1) CA. Payment appropriations amounting to $\leq$ 6.94 million were cancelled in 2021 which represents 4.89% of the budgeted (C1) PA.